You will surely be missed.

 On the other hand, I got some things to be grateful about this flopped business of mine.

-my unconscious mind tells my lazy ass to wake up, get moving and feed my hungry broilers once they start to get noisy.
+First, I was given an opportunity to learn more about accountability.
+No matter how sleepy I am because perhaps I slept late the night before or I just feel like sleeping until midday, my unconscious mind tells my lazy ass to wake up, get moving and feed my hungry broilers once they start to get noisy.
 The same thing happens before the sun sets down or when I get home no matter how tired I may be.
 But take note, feeding is the cause and poop cleaning is the effect.

 Second, it taught me something new.
 I learned about broilers and how to raise them.
 And the next time I venture into this kind of business again, I know better what to do.
 One good thing about it is that when someone talks about broilers, I will not be caught amazed by whatever he says, filling my mind with theories.
 Instead, I can already share some of my first-hand experiences.

 Third, I got to have an animal to take care of once again.
 It was way back in my High School when I first took care of an animal - pigeon/dove of different sorts.
 It feels good to have something, especially an animal, to keep an eye on.
-And
+And while attending to their needs, I find myself entertained and relaxed with their activities.
+So with my broilers, the memories of my then pigeons/doves and how I took care of them were somewhat relived.

-thanks to my broilers' delicious meat!
+And lastly, thanks to my broilers' delicious meat!
 Tinola, chicken adobo, and fried chicken are just some of the viands that my family enjoyed.
 And surely, those who bought from me will also enjoy or have enjoyed their hairy/feathery(?) meat because as expected, I was not able to clean them thoroughly.
 Eheh.

 So just like life, no matter how bad it may seem, there are always some good things that we should all be grateful for.